1 Top 10 Places For Young Professionals To Live – ForbesAdvisor, 2023

 #3 Best Affordable Place to Live in the U.S. - USNews.com April 9, 2019

 In 2014, Nerdwallet names Des Moines the “#1 Best Medium-Sized Metro Area for Homeownership.”
 And with a vast array of housing types, neighborhoods, and amenities, that claim has the evidence to back it up.

 Housing in historic neighborhoods borders Drake’s campus.
 The Drake neighborhood offers great housing options—you may even be able to take advantage of our Drake Neighborhood Home Incentive Purchase Plan.
-The University builds connections to the diverse communities surrounding it through an urban youth learning garden, an adult literacy program and legal clinic, and a variety of service-learning initiatives.
+The University builds connections to the diverse communities surrounding it through an urban youth learning garden and legal clinic, and a variety of service-learning initiatives.
 Within a 5-mile radius, you’ll find affordable and historic housing in popular neighborhoods, including Sherman Hill and Beaverdale.

 A short bike or bus ride to areas of downtown Des Moines (particularly the East Village, Court Avenue District, and Western Gateway) leads to affordable urban lofts near art studios, theaters, restaurants, and community organizations.
 Suburban locations offer a variety of housing options, and most suburbs are no more than a 20-minute drive from the city center.
 (Big-city denizens can kiss their hour-long commutes goodbye!)

 Des Moines remains remarkably affordable and is enhanced by a growing cultural scene that features extensive theater, music, and art venues (not to mention the more than 100 free fine arts events Drake offers to the public each year).
 You’ll find everything from ballet and Broadway productions to experimental art and theatreexhibits.

 Discover the arts & culture scene in Des Moines: